HadrienGardeur/webpub-js/README.md

 It is meant to be embedded in the resources of the publication, this project is not a Web App meant to display Web Publications.

-For the Web App use case, check [Dave Cramer's ACME Publishing](https://github.com/dauwhe/epub-zero/tree/gh-pages/acme-publishing).
+For the Web App use case, check [Web Publication Viewer](https://github.com/HadrienGardeur/webpub-viewer) or [Dave Cramer's ACME Publishing](https://github.com/dauwhe/epub-zero/tree/gh-pages/acme-publishing).

 ##Current Features